Ismail Adan Osman: Biography

 Yare is from Reer Haawade sub-clan of Sa'ad Musa sub-clan of the Habar Awal of the Isaaq.

 Commerce Minister

 In May 1999, President Egal dismissed Yare from his post as Minister of Commerce in a major cabinet reshuffle.
+He acquired the nickname "Yare" after attaining ministerial roles at a relatively young age, having assumed his first ministerial position while under the age of 40.